 This Southwest Breakfast Casserole is just the recipe for breakfast, brunch or holiday time when you need to feed a crowd!
 It’s quick and easy – just blend and bake – free yourself to drink a cappuccino and enjoy the morning while this yummy egg casserole bakes.

-On Christmas morning I find it easiest to make a breakfast casserole.
+On Christmas morning I find it easiest to make a breakfast egg bake.
 Everyone is excited about opening gifts and digging through stocking loot – the 1-hour bake time is ideal for accomplishing both breakfast and gift opening.

-When having brunch guests, a casserole gives you plenty of time to get ready while it’s in the oven.
+When having brunch guests, a casserole gives you plenty of time to get yourself ready while it’s in the oven baking.